Glory-creat/Flutter/README.md

 # Day 12 (Operations in dart)
 Today, I continued my journey of learning Dart, and I still focused on learning about the operations in dart.

+# Day 13 (Loops in dart)
+Today, I continued my journey of learning Dart, and I still focused on learning about loops in Dart.
+Here are some of the areas I covered:
+1.